vernonclarke/Rfits/APP README.md

 The steps, options, and workflow are the same for both interfaces.

-The 'UI' is designed to normalise selected traces to a chosen baseline period then average and export output to a 'csv' file.
+The `UI` is designed to normalise selected traces to a chosen baseline period then average and export output to a `csv` file.

 a. **Launch UI**